 Examples of Current Assets

-• Inventory: Goods available for sale or production.
+- Inventory: Goods held for resale or materials awaiting production.

-• Prepaid Expenses: Payments made in advance for services or benefits to be received.
+- Prepaid Expenses: Payments made in advance for services to be received, such as insurance or rent.

 2. Importance of Valuing Current Assets in the Balance Sheet